-This is an ASHP candidate status PGY2 specialized residency in psychiatry at UW Medicine.
+This is an ASHP candidate status PGY2 specialized residency in psychiatric pharmacy at UW Medicine.
 The primary practice sites for this program are Harborview Medical Center and the University of Washington Northwest Campus.
-The program provides twelve months of training designed to develop and refine the skills necessary to make and monitor therapeutic interventions for the safe and efficacious use of drug therapy in psychiatric patient populations.
+The program provides 52 weeks of training, aimed at developing and refining the skills necessary to design, implement, and monitor effective therapeutic interventions for a broad range of patients diagnosed with neurologic and behavioral health disorders.

-Residents have opportunities to provide direct patient care to a diverse patient population in multiple settings across the health system.
-Residents work independently as an integral member of the healthcare team with guidance and mentorship from experienced preceptors.
-The aim of the program is to provide the specific skills and competencies to the resident that are needed to assume advanced practitioner and leadership roles in psychiatry pharmacy practice.
-Upon completion of the program, residents are equipped to obtain a position as a psychiatric clinical pharmacist, clinical faculty, or continuation of postgraduate training in a fellowship program.
+Residents have opportunities to provide direct patient care to a diverse patient population in multiple settings across the health system, with guidance and mentorship from experienced preceptors.
+Upon completion of the program, residents are equipped to obtain a position as a psychiatric clinical pharmacy specialist or faculty member and are prepared for board certification in psychiatric pharmacy.